 "But four hours later I had to give it up to go back inside and help out with the baby.
 Hardly any taxis were coming in and it just seemed hopeless."

 It was now around 11pm, and there was still no respite or way of escaping.
-Trains had restarted but there were long queues stretching for hundreds of people.
+A few train services had restarted but there were long queues stretching for hundreds of people.

-Then the decision was made to cancel the trains at midnight, a decision Rutledge describes as "madness".
+Then the decision was made for the trains to stop again at midnight, a decision Rutledge describes as "madness".
 The airport was handing out water, sleeping bags and crackers to the masses, who were forced to sleep in their queues on the floor.

 "Throughout all this time I had been trying Uber but there were no available," Rutledge says.

 "Luckily by some miracle we managed to to get an Uber at 2:30 in the morning.
 This had two-times surge pricing so the total was 54,000 yen, which is about 780 NZ dollars.

 "The situation was desperate and getting dangerous.
 People were willing to pay or do anything to get out of there but there were very little options.
 Paying that much for an Uber is awful, but it made us some of the few lucky ones to get out when we did."